 Child performance licences

 It is for the Local Authority to determine whether the performance or activity requires a licence and, if so, whether to attach conditions to it.
 They must assess applications on the basis of the measures that have been put in place to mitigate risks to children and to ensure their safety and well-being, and that their education does not suffer.
-While licensing authorities are entitled to ask for information that they consider is necessary to make an informed decision about whether to issue a licence programme makers should not be required to produce a script which should never be provided without reference to your commissioning editor and programme lawyer.
+While licensing authorities are entitled to ask for information that they consider is necessary to make an informed decision about whether to issue a licence, programme-makers should not be required to produce a script, and a script should never be provided without reference to your commissioning editor and programme lawyer.

 The applicable regulations differ in England, Scotland, Wales & Northern Ireland.